Żupan: Construction and color

-Żupans were made of many fabrics as were available to the szlachta or the lower classes.
-Magnates generally wore żupans sporting golden or jewelled buttons, and tailored from the most expensive fabrics of their times such as the very expensive Persian fabric known as crimson, which won their wearers the name, karmazyni or "crimson men", then from various expensive silkbased fabrics like satins, brocades and damascs.
-Richer szlachta emulated the magnates with cheaper versions of silk-and-linen fabrics while the lower levels of szlachta usually wore żupans made out of cheaper white linen (summer) or duller in colour varieties of wool (winter), hence their nickname, szaraczkowie — "grey men".
-Colors of Żupan varied, however the lining was always of a different color than the outer fabric.
+A żupan was made of many fabrics as were available to the szlachta or the lower classes.
+Magnates generally wore żupany sporting golden or jewelled buttons, and tailored from the most expensive fabrics of their times such as the very expensive Persian fabric known as crimson, which won their wearers the name, karmazyni or "crimson men", then from various expensive silk-based fabrics like satins, brocades and damascs.
+Richer szlachta emulated the magnates with cheaper versions of silk-and-linen fabrics while the lower levels of szlachta usually wore żupany made out of cheaper white linen (summer) or duller in colour varieties of wool (winter), hence their nickname, szaraczkowie — "grey men".
+Colors of żupan varied, however the lining was always of a different color than the outer fabric.

 Other social classes tried to emulate the szlachta.
-Poorer townsfolk often wore yellowish żupans made from hemp, which resulted in them being nicknamed łyczki.
-Polish Jews wore black żupans, and peasants wore simple, white (summer) and greyish (winter) żupans from wool or simple cloth.
+Poorer townsfolk often wore żupany made from hemp, which resulted in them being nicknamed łyczki.
+Polish Jews wore black żupany, and peasants wore simple, white (summer) and greyish (winter) żupany from wool or simple cloth.

 In 18th-century Poland, the żupan became even lighter, with long and narrow sleeves, while the unseen back was tailored from some inexpensive fabrics such as linen or cotton.
 It then assumed its final version (when worn with the kontusz and wide, colourful fabric belt) and survived into the 19th century as a part of the Polish "national dress" — integral to regional male costumes, including those of peasants.